bradhowes/SimplyFlange/README.md

 ## Code Layout

-Each OS ([macOS](macOS) and [iOS](iOS)) have the same code layout:
+Each OS ([macOS](Project/macOS) and [iOS](Project/iOS)) have the same code layout:

 * `App` -- code and configury for the application that hosts the AUv3 app extension
 * `Extension` -- code and configury for the extension itself
-* `Framework` -- code configury for the framework that contains the shared code by the app and the extension

-The [Shared](Shared) folder holds all of the code that is used by the above products.
+The [Sources](Sources) folder holds all of the common code that is used by the above products.
 In it you will find

-* [DelayBuffer](Shared/Kernel/DelayBuffer.h) -- simple C++ class that holds the samples in a circular buffer
-* [LFO](Shared/Kernel/LFO.h) -- simple low-frequency oscillator that varies the delay amount
-* [FilterDSPKernel](Shared/Kernel/FilterDSPKernel.h) -- another C++ class that does the rendering of audio samples by sending them through the filter.
+* [Kernel](Sources/Kernel) -- the Obj-C++ kernel adapter and C++ classes that perform the rendering of audio samples
-* [FilterAudioUnit](Shared/FilterAudioUnit.swift) -- the actual AUv3 AudioUnit written in Swift.
+* [FilterAudioUnit](Sources/FilterAudioUnit) -- the actual AUv3 AudioUnit written in Swift.
-* [FilterViewController](Shared/User%20Interface/FilterViewController.swift) -- a custom view controller that
-works with both UIView and NSView views to show the effect's controls.
+* [Parameters](Sources/Parameters) -- definitions for the AudioUnit runtime parameters as well as a preset definition using the parameters
+* [SwiftKernel](Sources/SwiftKernel) -- provides a bridge from Obj-C++ to Swift for the kerenl

-Additional supporting files can be found in [Support](Shared/Support).
+Additional supporting files can be found in the [AUv3Support](https://github.com/bradhowes/AUv3Support) project.